 If I submit a Webtip to CSGW, will I be anonymous?

 Yes.
 CSGW does not subscribe to any service or technology that will identify a Tipster.

 What does CSGW do with the information I give?

 CSGW acts as an intermediary and will forward the tip information to the appropriate police authorities.
 The police and CSGW will work hand-in-hand with the information, and the police will inform CSGW if the tip was used in their investigation to help solve a crime.
-Therefore, it is important for the caller to call back for an update.
+Therefore, it is important for the Tipster to check back for an update.

 How much of a cash reward will I receive?

 If the information leads to an arrest or closed case, the caller may be eligible for a cash reward.
 The reward is based on the type of crime, the accuracy of the information, the value of the seized drugs/property, and the number of charges laid.
 The Board of Directors will determine the reward amount.
 The reward will be between $50 and $2,000.

 Does CSGW work?

 Yes.
 Since the start of the Crime Stoppers concept, thousands of arrests have been made and substantial amounts of property and illegal drugs have been recovered.
 Check out our STATS